omerfarukyuce/RNN-LSTM-IMDB/README.md

 ## 🌟 Project Overview

-Dive into the world of sentiment analysis using cutting-edge deep learning techniques!
 This project leverages the power of Recurrent Neural Networks (RNN) and Long Short-Term Memory (LSTM) networks to classify movie reviews from the IMDB dataset.

 ## ✨ Key Features